- Medical Malpractice

 Bilirubin exists in a person’s blood in two different types.
 They are known as either unbound or bound to protein.
 In order to find a person’s total serum bilirubin, or TSB, the amount of bound and unbound proteins are added up.
 When a person suffers from high levels of bilirubin that is unbound to protein, a condition known as kernicterus, a form of cerebral palsy, can occur.
 There is no known cure for kernicterus, but it can be prevented with the proper monitoring of red blood cells.
 If not properly observed, kernicterus can lead to devastating injuries, including developmental delays, hearing loss, partial blindness, impaired eye muscles, dental issues, and various physical movement disorders.

 We can build a clear and persuasive case that serves your child’s needs.
-For a free initial consultation, call 412-261-2620.
+For a free initial consultation and to speak an attorney/nurse practitioner call 412-261-2620 today.